Get started

 Markets often fall, and can do so sharply, but this does not mean they will return a loss for the entire year.

-The chart below shows that while markets often have periods where they decline, the overall picture is far better.
-Over the past 30 years, an investment into global equities would have experienced a decline at some point each year, but would have ended the year down on just seven occasions.
+The chart below shows that while markets often have periods in every year where they decline, the overall picture is far better.
+Over the past 30 years, an investment into global equities would have experienced intra-year declines every year, but would have only been down at the end of the year on seven occasions.

 Investment markets often see blips throughout the year.
 Overall, global equities end the year up far more than they end it down.
 Staying invested is the best strategy for achieving long-term financial growth.